expo/fyi/start.md

 [Development builds](https://docs.expo.dev/develop/development-builds/introduction/) of your app are debug builds of a project with the `expo-dev-client` library.

-To learn more about creating native builds, see [Create a development build using EAS](https://docs.expo.dev/develop/development-builds/create-a-build/) to learn how to build in the cloud, or learn [how to compile your project locally with Android Studio or Xcode](https://docs.expo.dev/guides/local-app-development/#local-app-compilation).
+See [Create a development build using EAS](https://docs.expo.dev/develop/development-builds/create-a-build/) to learn how to build in the cloud, or learn [how to compile your project locally with Android Studio or Xcode](https://docs.expo.dev/guides/local-app-development/#local-app-compilation).

-Alternatively, you can also learn how to [compile your project locally with Android Studio or Xcode](https://docs.expo.dev/guides/local-app-development/#local-app-compilation).